johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

 If you fire your round and are killed before you detonate it, it will detonate on impact with a guardian or the timer.
 Instead of the normal **142+26** damage, it will instead be **180 + 33**.
 It happens rarely and mostly when I engage with long-range, insta-kill targets such as snipers or Golden Guns.

 _This used to be literally double damage, but since patch 2.8.0, it's merely +27% damage._

+**~~Murder~~ Friendly Fire**

+Because Fighting Lion is a projectile, you can cause people in ManCannons (lifts) to receive too much change in velocity and the Architects will kill them.
+Only really doable in The Haul in Recknoning and Public Event lifts, and such.